anyone-protocol/valid-ator/README.md

 }
 ```

 * Entity-Type: `distribution/summary` - contains summary for a previous distribution round.
-Each field is also exposed as a tag on the transaction, so downloading the json blob itself is not necessary.
+Most fields are also exposed as tags on the transaction, so downloading the json blob itself is not necessary unless per-fingerprint details are desired.
 These tags and their values are in the GQL results.
 [View live sample](...)
 ```
 {
   timeElapsed: string